Swazi people: History

-EmaSwati are descended from Nguni-speaking clans, who migrated from north East Africa and later settled in south-east Africa in the fifteenth century.
-They moved into southern Mozambique, and then into the region of present-day Eswatini which at the time was inhabited by San people.
+AmaSwati are native to Southern Africa.
 The term bakaNgwane ("Ngwane's people") is still used as an alternative to emaSwati, to refer to the Swati people.
-EmaSwati are people who are predominantly descended from Nguni-language speakers.
+AmaSwati are people who are predominantly descended from Nguni-language speakers.
 However some of the Swati people originate from Sotho clans who were also inhabitants of Eswatini.

-As part of the Nguni expansion southwards, the Swati people crossed the Limpopo River and settled in southern Tongaland (today in southern Mozambique near Maputo) in the late fifteenth century.
-The Ngwane people are recorded as having entered the present territory of Eswatini around the year 1600.
 Under the leadership of Dlamini III who took over from the Maseko and settlement took place in 1750, along the Pongola River where it cuts through the Lubombo mountains.
 Later on, they moved into a region on the Pongola River, which was in close proximity to the Ndwandwe people.
 Dlamini III's successor was Ngwane III, who is considered the first King of modern Eswatini.
 He ruled from around 1745 until 1780 at the Shiselweni region of Eswatini.

 In 1815, Sobhuza I became the king of Eswatini and was responsible for the establishment of Swati power in central Eswatini.
 Here the Swati people continued the process of expansion by conquering numerous small Sotho and Nguni-speaking tribes to build up a large composite state today called Eswatini.
 Sobhuza I's rule occurred during the Mfecane.
 Under Sobhuza's leadership, the Nguni and Sotho peoples as well as remnant San groups were integrated into the Swati nation.
 It was during his rule that the present boundaries of Eswatini were fully under the rule of the Dlamini kings.